dotbitHQ/did-contracts/docs/en/Overview-of-DAS.md

 # Overview of DAS

-DAS is short for Decentralized Account Systems.
+DAS is short for Decentralized Account System.
 This document is an overview of the design of it.
 It is mainly about how the system works and how the modules communicate with each other.

 ## Big Picture